 Purifier expelled a throaty, sarcastic laugh and said, "Always with the razor sharp comebacks and sarcasm.
 I see why you and he make a good team.
 Oh well, I blame your uncle.
 He was always too kind.
 You know, spare the rod and all that nonsense."

-"Give it time."
-Kearyn agreed with a shrug.
+"Give it a rest," Kearyn said.
 "In Dahlia's defense, this has been a grueling experience.
-It's not every day one finds out-"
+It's not every day one sees her friends killed."

 "Oh, come now."
-Purifier cut in mockingly.
+Purifier cut in.
 There were things he didn't want coming to light, either.
-"Things haven't come close to becoming difficult yet.
+"Things haven't become grueling yet.
 This is still the fun part.
-It is what comes next that is truly horrific.
+It is what comes next that is horrific.
 And speaking of what comes next, shouldn't we get to it?
 All this talking is becoming so tedious."

 "Who the fuck are you two wack-jobs?"
 Dahl demanded, staring at them.

 Dahl lunged forward, driving the knife downward in a long sweeping arc, and Kearyn threw out his hand.
 The knife pierced the top of his glove, drove through his hand and stopped a fraction of an inch above Purifier's chest.
-Kearyn closed his fist around the blade and yanked from her grasp.
-Dahl screamed in rage and lunged forward.
+Kearyn closed his fist around the blade and yanked it from her grasp.
+She reeled on him, kicking him in the shin, and let out a primal scream.

 "Wait," Kearyn said, holding her in an iron grip.

 Purifier jammed a finger in her face.
-"Every time I think I'm getting close to achieving my goal and that this nightmare will finally be over.
+"Every time I think I'm getting close to this nightmare being over.
 This piece of driftwood pops up and screws everything up again.
 Then, we are all hurled back in time to the beginning and it all starts again.
-So, yeah, you little shit.
-I fucking care.
-I care because I'm right and he's wrong.
-Because they killed everyone I love.
-Because fuck you, that's why. "
+And every time I have to watch my family burn again.
+I won't watch that again.
+So… fuck you.
+You entitled little bitch.
+I care."

 "That's awful."